2014 Wimbledon Championships – Ladies' invitation doubles

 Lindsay Davenport and Martina Hingis were the defending champions but Hingis chose to compete in the women's doubles main draw this year.
-Davenport played alongside Mary Joe Fernández but they were eliminated in the round robin.
+Davenport played alongside Mary Joe Fernández but they were eliminated in the round robin stage.

 Jana Novotná and Barbara Schett defeated Martina Navratilova and Selima Sfar in the final, 6–0, 7–6(7–2) to win the ladies' invitation doubles tennis title at the 2014 Wimbledon Championships.